Esqarrouth/QorumLogs/README.md

    QL5Severe("Will rules!")
 ```
 ![demo](http://i.imgur.com/5xoVRrY.png)

+You only need to set the extraInformation one time.

 ####OnlineLogs - Delete Information
 Unfortunately you can't just select the rows inside Google Docs and delete them.
 You need to select the rows where there are row numbers, then right click, then press delete click "Delete rows x-y" http://i.imgur.com/0XyAAbD.png